The Blind Assassin – Margaret Atwood

 Chosen by Rachel

-“The Blind Assassin opens with the following sentence: ‘Ten days after the war ended, my sister Laura drove her car off a bridge’, making it clear there are mysteries to be solved.
+The Blind Assassin is a book within a book within a book and opens with the following sentence: ‘Ten days after the war ended, my sister Laura drove her car off a bridge’.

-“The make up of the book is puzzle like, with four interweaving narratives.
-The main story is of the Chase family from World War I through the end of the 1990s.
-Laura Chase, the sister who drives her car off the bridge, has a published novel which is dictated, also entitled The Blind Assassin.
-In it, two unnamed lovers pursue an affair.
-The man – some kind of political subversive – is on the run, while the woman has reason to want the relationship to remain secret.
-During their meetings are fragments of a third narrative, a science fiction fable that the man tells the woman.
-Interspersed among these three narratives are fragments of a fourth narrative: newspaper and magazine stories of Toronto society in the 1930s and 1940s.
+It has four interweaving narratives, the primary being of the Chase family from World War I through to the 1990s.
+Laura Chase has a published novel entitled The Blind Assassin.
+In it, two unnamed lovers pursue an affair, during which they discuss a third narrative, a science fiction fable that the man tells the woman.
+A fourth narrative involves newspaper and magazine stories of Toronto society in the 1930s and 1940s.

 When you’re young, you think everything you do is disposable.
 You move from now to now, crumpling time up in your hands, tossing it away.
 You’re your own speeding car.
 You think you can get rid of things, and people too—leave them behind.
 You don’t yet know about the habit they have, of coming back.